massung/codeninja/_posts/2018-07-02-teaching-evolution.markdown

       }
     }

-    /** Since a new DNA sequence is a combination of "mom" and "data", the
+    /** Since a new DNA sequence is a combination of "mom" and "dad", the
       * first step is to crossover two DNA sequences: take a slice of one
       * and a slice of the other and combine them together.
       */